-The nationís first academically-based health literacy center, the Herschel S. Horowitz Center for Health Literacy, was established at the University of Maryland School of Public Health in Fall 2007.
-The Centerís mission is to strengthen capacity of the public health workforce to both know and apply health literacy principles in their practices.
-Its work focuses on current and emerging public health professional education, outreach and accompanying research on health literacy and health outcomes.
+The nation’s first academically-based health literacy center, the Herschel S. Horowitz Center for Health Literacy, was established at the University of Maryland School of Public Health in Fall 2007.
+The Center conducts interdisciplinary research in health communication and health literacy, and translates that research into education and community action.

 The following links provide additional resources pertaining to health literacy and cultural competency: